retaildevcrews/helium/README.md

   - One for App Service or AKS, Key Vault and Azure Monitor
   - One for Cosmos DB

-Some environment variables will save commands as strings instead of running the command and saving the output.
+> Some environment variables will save commands as strings instead of running the command and saving the output.
 This is intentional to avoid saving sensitive data in environment variables.
 For example, `export Imdb_RW_Key='az cosmosdb keys list ...'`.
 Make sure to run the export commands as is.
+When the value is needed, the command will be executed with `eval`.
+For example, `dotnet run -- $Imdb_Name $(eval $Imdb_RW_Key) ...`.

 ```bash